jasonacox/TinyLLM/chatbot/README.md

 # Web Based Chatbot

 This is a web based python flask app that allows you to chat with a LLM using the OpenAI API.

-To run the web server:
+The intent of this project is to build and interact with a locally hosted LLM using consumer grade hardware.
+The examples below use a Llama 2 7B model served up with the OpenAI API compatible [llmserver](https://github.com/jasonacox/TinyLLM/tree/main/llmserver) on an Intel i5 systems with an Nvidia GeForce GTX 1060 GPU.

 # Docker